EverTokki/CPSC221_Notes/L2_Memory in C++.md

 	[!Graphic 4]
 	* fn4 is called, and a stackframe for all data needed in fn4 is called on the memory space previously freed from fn3 [!Graphic 5]
-	* When fn4 returns, fn2 a;sp returns and the space for fn2 is deallocated.
+	* When fn4 returns, fn2 also returns and the space for fn2 is deallocated.
 	[!Graphic 6]

 After a function is returned, the memory that was used for the data is freed and deallocated.
 Now that memory can be used for something else, other data.